Ciguatera Toxicity

 Cyproheptadine

-Clinical Context: Cyproheptadine is a seratonin and histamine antagonist that competitively inhibits the H1 receptor, mediating bronchial constriction, smooth-muscle contraction, edema, hypotension, CNS depression, and cardiac arrhythmias.
+Clinical Context: Cyproheptadine is a serotonin and histamine antagonist that competitively inhibits the H1 receptor, mediating bronchial constriction, smooth-muscle contraction, edema, hypotension, CNS depression, and cardiac arrhythmias.
 It prevents histamine release in blood vessels and is more effective in preventing histamine response than in reversing it; nevertheless, it is reported to ameliorate pruritus in ciguatera toxicity.

 Clinical Context: Diphenhydramine is a histamine H1-receptor antagonist of effector cells in the respiratory tract, blood vessels, and GI smooth muscle.
-It has moderate to high anticholinergic and antiemetic properties.
+It has moderate-to-high anticholinergic and antiemetic properties.
 This agent is used for relief of symptoms caused by release of histamine in pruritus.

 Hydroxyzine (Vistaril)